+A #pitchclock would make #baseball games more like they used to be – quicker.
 Look at how drastically the length of 9-inning games has changed from today to, say, the 1930’s.
-I compared game duration from random dates in July of 2017, and compared them to game duration in July of 1937.
+Below is game duration from random dates in July of 2017, compared to game duration in July of 1937.

 July 17, 2017 game duration

 Seven of 11 games took more than 3 hours.
 None took less than 2.